WesselvEng/Master-thesis/README.md

 # Master-thesis
-These scripts I have used for the data analysis of my master thesis '...'
+This repository contains the data and scripts that I have used for my master thesis '...'

+Scripts-Folder:
+Contains all the scripts that have been used to process the data.
+For each script the input is described, the output is described as well as the program (and program version if relevant)
 **1) Cutting videos**
    This piece of code is used to cut the raw video files from the camera to 30 minute long files (45.000 frames) which were the input for the
    DeepLabCut analysis.